curvegrid/go-ethereum-wiki/JavaScript-Environment.md

 Ethereum's javascript VM offers the full
  [DApp JS API](https://github.com/ethereum/wiki/wiki/JavaScript-API) by autoloading [ethereum.js](https://github.com/ethereum/ethereum.js).
-An admin interface is available via the `eth` object and contains the following methods:
+An admin interface is available via the `admin` object and contains the following methods:
 **note** that the following is likely to change:

-* `suggestPeer(nodeURL)`
+* `addPeer(nodeURL)`
-tells the p2p server that we would like to dial out and connect to a specific peer. `nodeURL` is in [`enode`](https://github.com/ethereum/wiki/wiki/enode-url-format) format.
+tells the p2p server that we would like to dial out and connect to a specific peer.
+Returns true if success, false there was an error. `nodeURL` is in [`enode`](https://github.com/ethereum/wiki/wiki/enode-url-format) format.
 You can find out your own from the logs when the client boots up (line to look for looks like:

     [P2P Discovery] Listening, enode://6f8a80d14311c39f35f516fa664deaaaa13e85b2f7493f37f6144d86991ec012937307647bd3b9a82abe2974e1407241d54947bbb39763a4cac9f77166ad92a0@54.169.166.226:30303

-.
 Once you acquired the enode url of your favourite peer (say via whisper chat), to attempt connection you can use:

-    eth.suggestPeer(" enode://6f8a80d14311c39f35f516fa664deaaaa13e85b2f7493f37f6144d86991ec012937307647bd3b9a82abe2974e1407241d54947bbb39763a4cac9f77166ad92a0@54.169.166.226:30303")
+    admin.addPeer(" enode://6f8a80d14311c39f35f516fa664deaaaa13e85b2f7493f37f6144d86991ec012937307647bd3b9a82abe2974e1407241d54947bbb39763a4cac9f77166ad92a0@54.169.166.226:30303")

+* `removePeer(nodeId)`
+disconnects from a peer,  Returns true if success, false there was an error.

 * `dumpBlock(numberOrHash)`
-return the raw dump of a block referred to by block number or block hash
+returns the raw dump of a block referred to by block number or block hash

 * `import(filename)`
 imports the blockchain from a marshalled binary format.
+Returns true if success, false there was an error.
 Note that the blockchain is reset (to genesis) before the imported blocks are inserted to the chain.

 * `export(filename)`
 exports the blockchain to the given file in binary format.
+Returns true if success, false there was an error.

 * `setMining(true|false)`
-starts/stops mining
+starts/stops mining returns true if mining, false if not mining.

 ## Loading modules